thinkcompute/thinkcompute.github.io/think_and_compute/intro.md

 > Peroni, S., Heibi, I., Massari, A. (2025).
 Think and Compute: a Primer for Digital Humanists. https://thinkcompute.github.io

-Think and Compute: a Primer for Digital Humanists © 2025 by Silvio Peroni, Ivan Heibi, Arcangelo Massari is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International</a>
+*Think and Compute: a Primer for Digital Humanists* © 2025 by Silvio Peroni, Ivan Heibi, Arcangelo Massari is licensed under <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International</a>.

 ## Table of Contents